kopuskopecik/portfolio-blog/README.md

 # My Blog and Portfolio
 This website contains more than 500 topics and 1000 examples about Python for Turkish and English, its modules and packages.
-It can also deployed automatically by using Jenkins.
-Additionally It can monorized by using Promethous and Grafana.
+It can be also deployed automatically by using Jenkins.
+Additionally It can be monitorized by using Promethous and Grafana.

 ## Overview